kyrylo0605/wordpress/wp-content/plugins/fb-reviews-widget/readme.txt

 == Description ==

-`Why better to use <a href="https://richplugins.com/facebook-reviews-pro-wordpress-plugin">Facebook Reviews Pro</a> plugin`
+Why better to use <a href="https://richplugins.com/facebook-reviews-pro-wordpress-plugin">Facebook Reviews Pro</a> plugin

 The plugin display Facebook Page Reviews on your websites in sidebar widget to get more traffic and user trusts.

+This plugin uses the Facebook Graph API and requires an admin rights to the FB page to get the reviews.

 [youtube https://www.youtube.com/watch?v=o0HV-bJ6_qE]